 There is a wide range of severity and outcomes for CDH.
-In the best cases, some infants do very well with routine treatment after birth.
-In the worst cases, some will not survive no matter how hard we try.
-And in the middle, some will live normally while others will have a difficult time and have to deal with some handicaps ranging from mild learning problems to breathing and growth problems.
-How the baby does after birth is determined by how well the lung grows before birth.
+In the best cases, some infants do very well with treatment after birth, surgery and care in an intensive care nursery.
+In the most severe cases, some will not survive no matter how hard we try.
+And in the middle, some will live normally while others will have a difficult time and may have some handicaps ranging from mild learning problems to breathing and growth problems.
+How the baby does after birth is determined by how well the lung grows before birth and its function.

 In order to determine the severity of your fetus's condition it is important to gather information from a variety of tests and determine if there are any additional problems.
 These tests along with expert guidance are important for you to make the best decision about the proper treatment.